 Focusing on how to continually improve environmental performance is a key part of Nalcor Energy’s second corporate goal: the environment.
 To drive this performance, Nalcor chose the ISO 14001 Certified Environmental Management Systems (EMS), which provides a framework for an organization’s environmental responsibilities and is an integral component of the organization’s business operations.

 Nalcor’s EMS governs the environmental activities of its electricity businesses, Hydro and Churchill Falls – both of which are ISO 14001 certified.
 Nalcor has also committed to use the EMS platform for its other lines of business, and is developing a plan to extend the EMS across the company’s operations, including Exploits Generation.
-Exploits Generation completed a gap analysis in 2010, which will help identify current and potential environmental performance measurements.
-This exercise will help lines of business set and meet future targets.
-From 2011 to 2013, Exploits will complete the elements of its gap closure plan, focusing primarily on compliance and prevention of pollution.
+Exploits Generation completed a gap analysis in 2010, which helped identify current and potential environmental performance measurements.
+This exercise helped lines of business set and meet future targets.
+From 2011 to 2013, Exploits completed the elements of its gap closure plan, focusing primarily on compliance and prevention of pollution.

 Preserving the Atlantic Salmon Run

 Exploits Generation staff manage a very successful Atlantic salmon diversion system on the Exploits River.
 In partnership with the Department of Fisheries and Oceans, fish biologists and the Environmental Resource Management Association, an Atlantic salmon enhancement project that started in the early 1960s has seen the natural adult salmon run grow from 1200 strong to an adult incoming run in the range of 40,000 today.